Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Related Work

 \section{Related Work}

-\textbf{Knowledge distillation} (KD) is a widely used training framework ~\cite{survery2021,survery2025} that transfers knowledge from one model (teacher) to another (student).
-In contrast to empirical risk minimization, the student in pure response-based KD is trained to match the predictive distribution of the teacher~\cite{survery2025}.
-If the teacher is sufficiently accurate, doing so provably improves the generalization of the student over training with hard labels \cite{statistical,does_kd_work,feature_dist}.
-While there exists a lot of KD variants, given sufficient compute and augmentations, simply matching the responses of student and teacher~\cite{KD} has been shown to be highly effective for image classification~\cite{patientandconsistent,VanillaKD}.
-We adopt response-based knowledge distillation purely based on the soft labels of the teacher and investigate the influence of the training data on the generalization gap.\\ \textbf{Synthetic data augmentation} is a rising trend to mitigate data scarcity and bias.
-Unlike standard augmentations like CutMix~\cite{cutmix} or MixUp~\cite{mixup}, generative models like GANs~\cite{DatasetGAN,BigDatasetGAN,awada} and diffusion models~\cite{actgen,effbias,freemask,syntheticdatafromdiff,dafusion,lumen,aldm,aspire} have the ability to augment semantics such as hair color, background, or weather conditions.
+\textbf{Knowledge distillation} (KD) is a widely used training framework ~\cite{survery2021,survery2025} to transfer knowledge from one model (teacher) to another (student).
+In contrast to empirical risk minimization, in pure response-based KD the student is trained to match the predictive distribution of the teacher~\cite{survery2025}.
+If the teacher is sufficiently accurate, doing so provably improves the generalization of the student over training with hard labels~\cite{statistical,does_kd_work,feature_dist,cutmixpick}.
+While there exist a lot of KD variants, simply matching the responses of student and teacher~\cite{KD} has been shown to be highly effective for image classification~\cite{patientandconsistent,VanillaKD}.
+We adopt response-based knowledge distillation purely based on the soft labels of the teacher and investigate the influence of the training data.\\ \textbf{Synthetic data augmentation} is a rising trend to mitigate data scarcity and bias.
+Unlike standard augmentations like CutMix~\cite{cutmix} or MixUp~\cite{mixup}, generative models like GANs~\cite{DatasetGAN,BigDatasetGAN,awada,dad} or diffusion models can perform semantic augmentation, e.g. changing the background or attributes like hair color~\cite{freemask,syntheticdatafromdiff,lumen,aldm,clever_hans,aspire,SaSPA,datadream,bob,sgd_mix,HiGFA,salient}.
 This can be viewed as indirect knowledge distillation, where the generated data represents the implicit knowledge of the generative teacher.
 In our work, we combine this implicit knowledge distillation together with explicit knowledge distillation by guiding the augmentation process based on the confidences of teacher and student.
-The assumption of also having an explicit teacher for the classification task is usually not stronger in practice, as models like CLIP~\cite{clip,open_clip} are trained on similar datasets as diffusion models. \\ \textbf{Group Robustness without Annotations (Fairness without Demographics)} Common methods for achieving group robustness rely on labels for majority and minority groups in either the training~\cite{distr_robust,llrt,fairness_survey} or validation data~\cite{jtt,llrtfewer}.
-Recent approaches improve group robustness without requiring explicit group labels~\cite{effbias,ula,afr}, but require all relevant groups to be represented in the dataset.
+The assumption of also having an explicit teacher for the classification task is usually not stronger in practice, as models like CLIP~\cite{clip,open_clip} are trained on similar datasets as diffusion models.\\ \textbf{Group Robustness without Annotations} Common methods for achieving group robustness rely on labels for majority and minority groups in either the training~\cite{distr_robust,llrt,fairness_survey,fairness_survey_2} or validation data~\cite{jtt,llrtfewer}.
+Recent approaches improve group robustness without requiring explicit group labels~\cite{effbias,ula,afr,lff,ensemble_dist}, but require all relevant groups to be represented in the dataset.
 This assumption is still suboptimal in practice as relevant groups may be \textit{unknowingly absent}.
 Our proposed method is designed to improve robustness even for groups that are not represented at all.